 Apr 21, 2008 Update: I’ve been out of action for a while, as I have just moved.
 I now have more space and freedom for my experimentation The discharge system is finally all set up and operational, and additional construction and experiments will resume shortly!!

 Jun 27, 2008 Update:The entire system has now been completed….my full size triggered spark gap works like a charm.
-I have successfully discharged 22kj of energy into pickles, potatoes, soda cans and more – with rather explosive results, all caught on film, soon to be on YouTube.
+I have successfully discharged 22kj of energy into pickles, potatoes, soda cans and more – with rather explosive results.
 I plan to build a 1 foot+ diameter pancake coil with flat transformer wire soon to launch EM Rockets and other large projectiles.

 I did destroy my coilgun though…The coilgun was so powerful at 3.8kj that it shot a slug through both sides of a 5-gal pale and almost through sheet metal behind it!!!
 So I decided to try 5kj…and it detonated.